 Our Reconciliation Action Plan (RAP) commits us to practical action to promote the rights of First Nations people.
 It guides us to provide a culturally safe environment for First Nations staff, partners and clients, and opportunities for the wider PIAC community to strengthen understanding of the central place that Aboriginal and Torres Strait Islander people have in our nation’s history and future.

 PIAC’s first RAP was launched in July 2017 and this 2023-26 RAP is our third.
 It builds on the work we have done to strengthen our relationships with First Nations partner organisations and create opportunities for Aboriginal and Torres Strait Islander people to work at PIAC.

 Our RAP remains impact- and action-driven.
 We have removed initiatives that are now ‘business as usual’ and have focused on commitments that support us to enhance our approach to reconciliation.

 - developing a new three-year cultural learning strategy that is targeted to the responsibilities of various staff groups and focuses on different areas of learning each year;

 - increasing opportunities for development and hiring of First Nations staff; and

-- developing principles of engagement to guide our work with Aboriginal and Torres Strait Islander stakeholders and partner organisations across PIAC’s program areas.
+- developing a new partnership strategy to guide our work with Aboriginal and Torres Strait Islander stakeholders and partner organisations across PIAC’s program areas.